wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-threat-protection-microsoft-365-defender/includes/4-examine-how-safe-attachments-protects-against-malicious-attachments.md

     Replace
   :::column-end:::
   :::column:::
-    Removes detected malware attachments.

-Notifies recipients that attachments have been removed.

-Messages that contain malicious attachments are quarantined.
-By default, only admins (not users) can review, release, or delete the messages.

-Delivery of safe messages may be delayed due to Safe Attachments scanning.
+    Removes detected malware attachments.Notifies recipients that attachments have been removed.Messages that contain malicious attachments are quarantined.
+By default, only admins (not users) can review, release, or delete the messages.Delivery of safe messages may be delayed due to Safe Attachments scanning.
   :::column-end:::
   :::column:::
     Raise visibility to recipients that attachments were removed because of detected malware.